1. Who gives up a Golden Retriever or other “Golden-hearted” dog?

 - Or, try a “bungee” type leash that you attach around your waist for “hands free” strolling or jogging with your dog.

-Visit us at Golden Gateway for a Meet and Greet the Goldens Day to watch some Goldens play in Keaton and Kelly’s Korral or Shana’s Shelter, our two largest exercise areas.
+Visit us at Golden Gateway for a Meet & Greet Day to watch some DVGRR dogs play in Keaton and Kelly’s Korral or Shana’s Shelter, our two largest exercise areas.
 The joy they experience when running and frolicking with abandon, chasing tennis balls, or simply prancing around happily is amazing and heartwarming.
-That kind of joyful play and exercise is essential to keeping a Golden from becoming bored and restless, otherwise, he or she can turn into a very undesirable companion!
+That kind of joyful play and exercise is essential to keeping a dog from becoming bored and restless; otherwise, he or she can turn into a very undesirable companion!

 Walks are not enough!

-Puppy and adolescent Goldens simply cannot get enough exercise through walks on a leash to burn off all the “crazies and zoomies” that characterize a young, active Golden.
-Young Goldens not only need to run and play off leash, they want to run freely.
-A fenced yard gives your Golden the opportunity to safely get the proper exercise on a daily basis.
-Remember, it’s likely your adopted Golden ended up being surrendered by his first family largely because he didn’t get enough exercise – to truly be his forever home, you must be sure that doesn’t happen again.
+Puppy and adolescent DVGRR dogs simply cannot get enough exercise through walks on a leash to burn off all the “crazies and zoomies” that characterize a young, active dog.
+Young dogs not only need to run and play off leash, they want to run freely.
+A fenced yard area gives your DVGRR dog the opportunity to safely get the proper exercise on a daily basis.
+Remember, it’s likely your adopted dog ended up being surrendered by his first family largely because he didn’t get enough exercise – to truly be his forever home, you must be sure that doesn’t happen again.